 Toxins from Cyanobacteria can be of serious health and environmental importance and there is a lot of research on them.
 The Handbook of Cyanobacterial Monitoring and Cyanotoxin Analysis (2017) provides a very useful appendix reviewing studies of where different toxins have been found.
 Unfortunately this group has turned out to be one of the hardest to classify, and it seems like the identifications are not all trustworthy.

-Of special note aplysiatoxins and lyngbyatoxin A are given in Leibleinia, Lyngbya, and Moorea.
+Of special note aplysiatoxins and lyngbyatoxin A are given in Leibleinia, Lyngbya, and Moorea (now Moorena).
 Most papers give the same and sometimes also Schizothrix, Oscillatoria, or Phormidium.
 Looking into the actual references, though, these all seem to be obsolete, unconfirmed, or even mistakes:

 This lists debromoaplysiatoxin in Lyngbya gracilis (now Leibleinia), as well as an inseparable mixture of Schizothrix calcicola and Oscillatoria nigroviridis (now Phormidium).